 Do No Harm

 First and foremost, be present to the person who comes to you for help without doing any further harm to them.
 This pledge taken by medical doctors and helpers of all kinds does not mean standby and do nothing.
 Yet it is crucial that we take the approach of not adding to the traumatic experience of a survivor.

 As people called to help and care, we can easily slip into the role of rescuer.
 This is the least helpful approach to a trauma survivor who is seeking assistance and care.
 Their sense of helplessness in the face of the terror makes us also feel helpless.
 The result can be powerful feelings that make us want to jump in to save.

 Herman says, “The first task of recovery is to establish the survivor’s safety.
 This task takes precedence over all others, for no other therapeutic work can possibly succeed if safety has not been adequately secured.
 No other therapeutic work should even be attempted until a reasonable degree of safety has been achieved” (Herman, 159-160).

-As pastors, chaplains, ministers, and spiritual caregivers Our work is not too talking to helping people revisit traumatic memories or re-narrate events.
+As pastors, chaplains, ministers, and spiritual caregivers our work is not to take on helping people revisit traumatic memories or re-narrate events.
 That is the work is trained doctors, trauma specialists, and professional therapists.
 However, we can all participate meaningfully and intentionally in the work of making space relatively safe for survivors.